 Loading Additional Presets

 There are many presets included with Aurora HDR 2018.
 To make it easy to manage these presets, you’ll find that they are organized into several groups and categories.

 Presets are organized into three major groups.
 To view these options click the Categories menu at the top edge of the Presets Panel.
 You’ll now see several groups (as well as categories) to choose from, including:

 - All Presets shows you both presets created by the Skylum team as well as any that you’ve saved or imported.
 These are listed in alphabetical order.

 - Favorite Presets are the presets that you tagged with a star (just click the hollow star on a preset’s thumbnail).
 Use these presets to create a consistent edit across a series of images or to keep a shortlist of your favorite adjustments.
 To remove a preset from the favorite's list, click the star again.

 - Custom shows you presets that you’ve created on your own.

 Choosing a Category

 Presets are also organized into Categories to help sort them by style.
-These categories include presets created by Macphun and professional photographers.
+These categories include presets created by Skylum and professional photographers.
 To view by category, click the Categories menu at the top edge of the Presets Panel.
 You’ll now see several categories to choose from, including:

 Remember, a preset is merely a starting point.
 Different photographers will desire different looks.
 Plus, a preset may work great on some photos, but need a little tweaking for others.
 Once you select a preset, you have the ability in the Side Panel to use Filters controls to modify that preset to fit your specific image needs.